 All students must show they have funds which will support them financially for the first academic year.
 To avoid delay, students should review financial documentation requirements found on OIE's Financial Document Requirements website.

-• All international students who are required to provide proof of funding must submit a completed financial certification form and financial documentation.
+- All international students who are required to provide proof of funding must submit a completed financial certification form and financial documentation.
+The documents must meet the requirements outlined on OIE's Financial Document Requirements website.

 Step 3) Shipping

-OIE issues a I-20/DS-2019 after all documents submitted in iStart are complete and accurate.
-Current e-form processing times are available on the OIE website
+OIE issues the I-20/DS-2019 form after all documents submitted in iStart are complete and accurate.
+Current e-form processing times are available on the OIE website.